ilhamfi27/mengaji-online-assessment/README.md

 # Coding Assessment

-This project using NextJS built using monorepo architecture
+This project using NextJS built using monorepo architecture.
+I use DDD (domain driven design) for software design.
+The project is divided to several layer.

+- Presentation layer will handle the user interface: `app` folder
+- Application layer will handle the REST requests and response: `src/pages/api` folder
+- Domain layer will handle the application logic: `src/domains` folder
+- Infrastructure layer will handle the connection to external services: `src/infrastructure` folder

 ## Prerequisite